6 Trendy Restaurants in Florence You Need to Try

 Gucci Osteria

-We’ve mentioned the Gucci Cafe and museum as a must-visit in Florence.
-Included in the Gucci Garden complex is the Gucci Osteria.
-The Osteria itself is truly like walking into a fashion garden with green velvet furniture and floral porcelain.
+We’ve mentioned the Gucci Cafe and museum as one of the must-visit museums in Florence.
+Included in the Gucci Garden complex is the Gucci Osteria, which is a restaurant but feels like a fashion garden complete with green velvet furniture and floral porcelain.

 A stop at the Gucci Garden is really a special treat, and while it may not be the typical Florentine meal, it is a one-of-a-kind experience in the city.